Keeping Your Stuff Safe

 - Security System.
 The most valuable part of a security system is the sign saying that there is a security system.
 If you want to save money, just buy the signs to put on the windows.

 - Taped Under Furniture.
-An envelope taped under your dining room table, is probably going to be overlooked.
-At the very least they will check your desk drawers before looking under the table.
-Tapped to the bottom of a trash can (outside the bag) or the bottom of the lowest shelf on a bookshelf are some other ideas.
+An envelope taped under your dining room table is probably going to be overlooked.
+At the very least, they will check your desk drawers before looking under the table.
+Taped to the bottom of a trash can (outside the bag) or the bottom of the lowest shelf on a bookshelf are some other ideas.

 - In Books.
 You can easily hide bills in a book if you don’t have too many of them.
 You can also create a “book safe” by taking an old book and cutting a compartment in the middle of the pages.
 You can secure the pages with glue or nails.
 Just make sure the book doesn’t seem out of place with the rest of your home library.